 1. How were the team's goals determined and/or shared with team members?

-3. What strengths do you bring to the team?

-4. What are your areas of opportunity when working with a team?
+- 2. What teamwork competencies are encouraged and reinforced in your program? - 3.
+What strengths do you bring to the team? - 4.
+What are your areas of opportunity when working with a team?

 Characteristics of a Successful Team